srinathln7/system-design/bloom-filter/optimal/README.md

 A Bloom filter is a space-efficient probabilistic data structure designed to test whether an element is a member of a set.
 This implementation calculates the optimal parameters for the Bloom filter and uses bit manipulation techniques to efficiently manage memory and operations.

+Bloom filters use hash functions to map elements to positions in a bit array, and MurmurHash is one of the popular choices for several reasons:

+1. **Speed**:
+    - MurmurHash is designed to be fast.
+It can process large amounts of data quickly, which is essential for applications like Bloom filters that require multiple hash computations for each insertion and lookup.

+2. **Uniform Distribution**:
+    - MurmurHash produces a uniform distribution of hash values.
+This property ensures that the bits in the Bloom filter are set and checked evenly, which helps in maintaining the desired false positive rate.
+Uniform distribution prevents clustering of bits, which would otherwise lead to increased false positives.

+3. **Non-Cryptographic Hash Function**:
+    - MurmurHash is a non-cryptographic hash function, meaning it is not designed to be secure against adversaries.
+However, for Bloom filters, the primary requirements are speed and distribution uniformity rather than cryptographic security.

+4. **Deterministic Output**:
+    - MurmurHash is deterministic, meaning it will always produce the same output for the same input.
+This property is crucial for Bloom filters, as the same element needs to hash to the same positions in the bit array every time it is processed.

+5. **Low Collision Rate**:
+    - MurmurHash has a low collision rate compared to simpler hash functions like modulo or division.
+Collisions (where two different inputs produce the same hash value) can increase the false positive rate in a Bloom filter.
+MurmurHash's design minimizes this risk, ensuring better accuracy for the filter.

+6. **Flexibility**:
+    - MurmurHash can produce 32-bit, 64-bit, or 128-bit hash values, offering flexibility depending on the requirements of the Bloom filter implementation.
+The 128-bit version, for example, provides a very large space to reduce collisions further.

+7. **Simplicity**:
+    - The implementation of MurmurHash is relatively simple and does not require complex operations or large libraries, making it easy to integrate into various applications, including Bloom filters.

+### Example of Usage in Bloom Filter

+In a Bloom filter, multiple hash functions are typically used.
+One way to generate multiple hash functions efficiently is to use a single base hash function (like MurmurHash) and modify it slightly (e.g., using different seeds) to simulate multiple independent hash functions.
+This is both computationally efficient and effective in maintaining a low false positive rate.

+Here's a brief summary of why MurmurHash is favored in Bloom filters:

+- **Speed**: Fast processing of elements.
+- **Uniform Distribution**: Even spread of bits in the array.
+- **Deterministic**: Consistent output for the same input.
+- **Low Collision Rate**: Reduced false positives.
+- **Flexibility**: Various bit-length outputs.
+- **Simplicity**: Easy to implement and use.

+These characteristics make MurmurHash an excellent choice for the hash functions used in Bloom filters.

+## Memory Efficiency of byte Array vs. bool Array
+Using a byte array instead of a bool array can save a significant amount of memory.
+Here’s how:

+-* A bool in Go typically takes up 1 byte (8 bits) of memory.
+-* A byte also takes up 1 byte (8 bits) of memory, but it can represent 8 different boolean values (one per bit).

+So, if we use a bool array of size m, it will take up m bytes.
+In contrast, using a byte array of size m/8 will take up m/8 bytes, thus reducing the memory usage by a factor of 8.

 ## Overview

 In calculating the optimal parameters for a Bloom filter, the use of `math.Ceil` and `math.Round` functions ensures that the parameters are appropriately sized to meet the desired false positive probability and expected number of elements.
 Here's why each function is used: